-They are excused from attendance only by written permission of the Dean of the College.
+It is the responsibility of the student to check his or her record in the Registrar's Office the Dean of the College.
 Written requests specifying the unusual circumstances leading to such a request to graduate in absentia must be submitted by the student to the Dean's Office no later than three weeks prior to the date on which they are scheduled to graduate.